 The emergence of new forms of working in later life, such as partial retirement, bridge jobs and un-retirement present a range of opportunities for older workers.
 To ensure everybody can enjoy a good later life, we need to better understand what factors can impact on people’s adjustment to retirement.

-Dr Martin Hyde (College of Human and Health Sciences) and Professor Katrina Pritchard (Swansea University’s School of Management), were amongst the team of multi-disciplinary, multinational researchers commissioned by The Centre for Ageing Better to conduct an extensive review to identify what factors impact on people’s attitudes towards their upcoming retirement and their experience of the period after they retire from paid work.
+Dr Martin Hyde (School of Health and Social Care) and Professor Katrina Pritchard (School of Management), were amongst the team of multi-disciplinary, multinational researchers commissioned by The Centre for Ageing Better to conduct an extensive review to identify what factors impact on people’s attitudes towards their upcoming retirement and their experience of the period after they retire from paid work.

 The team identified eight themes that impacted on retirement expectations and adjustment; i) gender, ii) socioeconomic position, iii) ethnic and cultural factors, iv) family situation, v) health, vi) attitudes to ageing, vii) work and occupation and, viii) preparedness and control.